ejbaran/docs-1/docs/features/atomic_transfers.md

 goal clerk group -i yourwalletcombinedtransactions.tx -o groupedtransactions.tx -d data -w
 ```

+## Split Transactions

 At this point, transactions can be split and sent to individuals for authorization.
-See [Authorizing Transactions Offline](./transactions/offline_transactions.md#saving-unsigned-transactions-to-file) to learn how to create and save individual **unsigned** transactions to a file.
-This method can be used to distribute group transactions for signing.

-## Sign transactions
+## Sign Transactions
 With a group ID assigned, each transaction sender must authorize their respective transaction.
-All authorized transactions are then recombined before they are sent to the network.

 ``` javascript tab="JavaScript"
 	// Sign each transaction in the group with